Adilson Kindlemann

 Adilson Kindelmann (born May 4, 1973) is a Brazilian pilot, who competes in the Red Bull Air Race World Series.
 Working hard since 2007 to be able to compete, Kindlemann faced five training sessions and also participated at the World Aerobatic Championship in 2009.
 In October of the same year, he joined the Red Bull Air Race Qualification Camp at Cassarubios, in Madrid, Spain, gaining the Super License and allowing him to start competing in the 2010 Season.
-Adilson Kindlemann is the first South American to compete in the Red Bull Air Race World Championship – South America is now the 6th continent represented.
+Kindlemann was the first South American to compete in the Red Bull Air Race World Championship – South America is now the 6th continent represented.

 Currently an airline pilot with more than 11,000 flight hours, Adilson has about 700 hours of aerobatics.
 During his 19 years of experience in aerobatics, he has performed over 300 shows in Brazil, reaching an audience exceeding 1.8 million people.

 Born in the countryside of São Paulo, Adilson made his first flight at age 15.
 For three consecutive years, he was the Brazilian champion at unlimited level competition, winning titles from 2001 to 2003.
 Another important achievement was the title of Honorary Member of the Brazilian Air Force.